Vineyard escape: Granite Belt wineries you need to visit

 Ballandean Estate Wines

-The oldest winery in the Granite Belt, Ballandean Estate Wines has been in the Cardillo and Puglisi family for over 80 years, so it’s safe to say they know their stuff when it comes to making good wine!
+One of the oldest wineries in the Granite Belt, Ballandean Estate Wines has been in the Puglisi family for over 80 years, so it’s safe to say they know their stuff when it comes to making good wine!

 Here they grow the wine, not make it.